Claudia Cardinale: 1950s

 Cardinale was able to work into her seventh month of pregnancy and kept it hidden from co-workers and the public.

 Although Cardinale's pregnancy was kept a tight secret she was tormented by thoughts of suicide and fell into a state of depression.
 When she knew she could no longer hide her pregnancy or honor her contract with Cristaldi, she asked him to terminate the contract.
 Understanding her predicament, he sent her to London for the birth, far away from the press.
 He simply explained that she had gone to England to learn English for a film.
 Cristaldi told Cardinale not to reveal her condition, as she would be betraying the public and it would put an end to her career.
 So as to maintain the secret he drew up a detailed American-style contract covering every little detail of her life, depriving her of any possibility of acting on her own behalf.
 Cardinale explained: "I was no longer master of my own body or thoughts.
 Even talking with a friend about anything that could make me look different from my public image was risky, as if it had been publicized, I would have been in trouble.
 Everything was in the hands of Vides."
 For seven years Cardinale kept her secret, not only from the public but also from her own son, Patrick, who grew up in the family with her parents and sister more or less as a brother until the day Enzo Biagi, a journalist, discovered the truth.
 Eventually Cardinale decided to tell Biagi everything and he published her story in both Oggi and L'Europeo.

 In 1959 she appeared opposite Renato Salvatori in the mafia film Vento del sud and played the wife of Maurizio Arena in Luigi Zampa's Il magistrato.
 Cardinale also starred opposite Pietro Germi in his crime film The Facts of Murder, an important assignment for her in mastering the craft of acting while learning to feel at ease in front of the camera.
 Cardinale considered it to have been her first real test as an actress.
 She then played the role of Maria in Ralph Thomas's British film Upstairs and Downstairs, which starred Michael Craig and Anne Heywood.
-In her early roles, she was usually dubbed, as producers considered her voice too hoarse.